beejjorgensen/bgc/src/bgc_part_1500_cpp.md

 }
 ```

+See how `HELLO` was replaced with `"Hello, world"` and `PI` was replaced
+with `3.14159`?
+From the compiler's perspective, it's just like those
+values had appeared right there in the code.

-Note that the macros aren't typed, _per se_.
-Really all that happens is
+Note that the macros don't have a specific type, _per se_.
+Really all
-they get replaced wholesale with whatever they're `#define`d as.
-If the
+that happens is they get replaced wholesale with whatever they're
-resulting C code is invalid, the compiler will puke.
+`#define`d as.
+If the resulting C code is invalid, the compiler will
+puke.

 You can also define a macro with no value: